 This travel post is a long time coming… we first flew with E back in March!
 Before having a baby, T and I agreed that we didn’t want to do a complete 180 in our lives (with respect to travel) once our family grew.
-We have stuck to that, for the most part, so I’m sharing some tips today on flying with a baby in the hopes that it will help you feel a little more at ease about your travels!
+We have stuck to that, for the most part.
+Today I’m sharing some tips today on flying with a baby in the hopes that it will help you feel a little more at ease about your travels!

 First, let’s talk about when is the best time to travel with a baby.
 For us, 4-6 months was really the sweet spot (so far, anyway!).
 E was still napping a lot during the day, she could fall asleep anywhere, and she didn’t mind being in the car seat for a drive.
 AND it was after she had most of her vaccines, so we felt better about bringing her across the country.

-From our San Francisco trip: A PCH road trip
+From our San Francisco family trip: A PCH road trip